-The recruitment phase of the hiring process takes place when the company tries to reach a pool of candidates through job postings on company and external websites, job referrals, help wanted advertisements, college campus recruitment, social media recruiting, and other recruiting outreach.
+The recruitment phase of a hiring process takes place when companies try to reach a pool of candidates through job postings on company and external websites, job referrals, help wanted advertisements, and through other resources on college campuses and social media.

 Passive Vs. Active Recruiting

 Recruiting on Company Websites

 Many large corporations have more applicants than they can readily manage, so there is no need to advertise extensively for candidates for employment.
 For example, Southwest Airlines received 342,664 resumes and hired 7,207 new employees in 2016.
 That's a lot of applicants for every available job.
-Still, Southwest has a Careers section of the company website with information on jobs, benefits, the company culture, internships and tips on what it's like to work at Southwest.
+Still, Southwest has a Careers section of its website with information on jobs, benefits, the company culture, internships, and tips on what it's like to work at Southwest.
 Applicants can apply online by uploading, copying and pasting, or using the resume wizard to get their resume into Southwest's applicant systems.

-If you know of companies where you would like to work, your first step should be to check out the company website to find available openings and apply online.
-Going directly to the source will get your application in the system fast, and you may be able to sign up to be notified of new job openings as soon as they are posted.
+Job seekers who know where they would like to work should first check out the company website to find available openings and apply online.
+Going directly to the source gets applications into the system fast.
+It also may be possible to sign up to be notified of new job openings as soon as they are posted.

 In addition, many of the top job boards have mobile apps so you can jobsearch on the fly from your phone or tablet.

 Job Search Engines

 Job search engines are a good way for job seekers to get job listings fast because they search many sources where employment opportunities are listed.
 Even though a job search engine finds many jobs automatically when it searches the internet, companies use them to recruit directly as well.